 In a statement, the BBC said:

-We're aware that blasphemous language, including the casual or derogatory use of holy names or religious words, can be a source of particular offence to some members of the audience, but judgements about its use are difficult because they depend on tone
+We're aware that blasphemous language, including the casual or derogatory use of holy names or religious words, can be a source of particular offence to some members of the audience, but judgements about its use are difficult because they depend

 There is no consensus about words that are acceptable, when, and by whom, as different words cause different degrees of offence to different people.
-Some of the words and phrases that can cause offence have, whether we like it or not, become part of
+Some of the words and phrases that can cause offence have, whether we like it or not, become

-everyday language and it would be unrealistic for broadcasters to suggest they are not widely used in a range of contexts.
+part of everyday language and it would be unrealistic for broadcasters to suggest they are not widely used in a range of contexts.

 Ofcom has cleared Jeremy Clarkson's comparison of a Japanese car to the Elephant Man of breaching the broadcasting code.
 Ofcom had received about 40 complaints that it was offensive to people suffering from facial disfigurement.